dileepbapat/SelfDriveCar-DriveInSimulatedTrack/writeup.md

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy for deriving a model architecture was to identify the road lane using familiar convolutional network and then feed it to fully connected net to yield the steering angle.

 My first step was to use a convolution neural network model similar to the le net.
 I thought this model might be appropriate because it was used successfully in traffic sign classification so it has capability to detect basic shapes such as curbs.